Wild Trip to Wildlife Paradise from Sydney to Melbourne (Photos)

 Australia is known for the presence of many endangered animals such as the koala, which is considered a marsupial and lives above eucalyptus trees.

-Nature reserve keeper Liz Florence explained that there is another reason for a female koala to be completely relaxed, which is that she is “pregnant” and the young marsupials are called “Joey”.
+And the keeper of the nature reserve, Liz Florence, explained that there is another reason for the female koala to completely relax, which is that she is “pregnant” and the young marsupials are called “joy”.

-She added that when these animals give birth, their cubs are born small and live in their mother’s pouch for six months.
-Where they are fed with mother’s milk, they can safely complete the growth process.
+She added that when these animals give birth, their cubs are born small and live in their mother’s pouch for six months, where they feed on their mother’s milk, and can finish the growth process in peace.

-But until the young come into the world, they move a lot in the belly of their mothers, and this at least in the belly of the female koala “Lori” appears every few minutes, and the female koala lives with other animals in the “Sampio Wild Life Park” reserve in the city Helensburgh, which is an hour’s drive south of Sydney.
+But until the young come into the world, they move a lot in the stomach of their mothers, and this appears every few minutes at least in the belly of the female koala “Lori”, and the female koala lives with other animals in the “Sampio Wild Life Park” reserve in the city Helensburgh, which is an hour’s drive south of Sydney.